Biomass Preparation, Handling & Storage Workshop

 - Kevin Comer, Associate Principal, Antares Group Incorporated

 Development and Demonstration of Advanced Supply Chain Equipment for Harvest, Delivery, and Processing of Herbaceous Biomass

 Preparing Biomass Bales and Mitigating Fire Risk in Storage Depots

 The first class of commercial scale cellulosic ethanol production facilities each required over half a million corn stover bales each year.
 Building, handling and storing those bales has proven challenging.
 In addition, each facility has had at least one fire event.
 This pair of presentations will take each of these challenges in turn and provide attendees with an update on the best practices in both bale preparation and fire prevention.

-- Erin Webb, Agricultural & Biological Engineering, Oak Ridge National Laboratories
+- Erin Webb, Agricultural Engineer, Oak Ridge National Laboratory

 Addressing Fire Risk in Biomass Handling and Storage